Skip to content

 The flow of a pick

-2. Build the pot.
-Every match starts with 500 coins.
-Each player pick adds 50 more.
+2. The pot.
+Every match starts with a pot of 500.
+Each player pick adds 50.

-3. Picks stay hidden.
-Nobody sees picks before kick-off.
+4. Picks stay hidden.
+Nobody sees anyone else’s picks before kick-off.

 Hidden picks

-Nobody sees picks before kick-off.
-Once picks lock — 15 minutes before kick-off — every pick is revealed at the same moment.
+Nobody sees anyone else's picks while a match is open.
+Picks lock 15 minutes before kick-off, and every pick on that match is revealed at that same moment.

 Selective picking